cloud-barista/cb-tumblebug/README.md

 # CB-Tumblebug (Multi-Cloud Infra Service Management)

-Framework for Cloud-Barista Platform to Deploy and Manage Multi-Cloud Infrastructure
+A sub-system of Cloud-Barista Platform to Deploy and Manage Multi-Cloud Infrastructure.

 ```
 [NOTE] Development stage of CB-Tumblebug (CB-Tumblebug 개발 단계)
-CB-Tumblebug is currently under development. (the latest release is 0.2.0 cappuccino)
+CB-Tumblebug is currently under development. (the latest release is v0.3.0)
 So, we do not recommend using the current release in production.
 Please note that the functionalities of CB-Tumblebug are not stable and secure yet.
 If you have any difficulties in using CB-Tumblebug, please let us know.